 Through sleeping, you recharge your human battery after long, hard days.
 A good night’s sleep is not just for unwinding and relaxation, it is a necessity for all your body functions.
 It enhances perception, intellect, and concentration.
 It also improves immunity, lessens inflammation, and prevents depression.
 The cells, tissues, and muscles of the body recuperate and are renewed when we sleep.

 Yet, there are numerous sleep problems of various severities that decrease sleeping hours or can even lead to insomnia.
+Although using a good mattress topper can help reduce various severities but only temporarily.
 Luckily acupressure- an alternative medicine technique originating in China- has enlightened people on pressure points of the body.
 When tapping into such areas using your thumb, you will enjoy soothing effects that result in a well-rested sleep.
 Here is a list of 6 pressure points that help in sleeping.

 Pericardium 6 (P6)